mnr/writing-wip/dimensions_living_book/gretalastchapter.md

 "Some of me is.
 Some of me isn't.
 The parts of me you don't see in Stevens Point don't cease to exist, they just fade from one place and show up somewhere else."

 I try to remember our conversations in her home where I first met her.
 She loved to play cribbage, so like a good host, I get a deck of cards and a cribbage board.
-I'm not very good at cribbage, but Greta is always patient.
-She used to always win, but lately, she has a hard time remembering how the game is played.

 "Cribbage?"
 I ask.
 I pull up a small table, put out the board and deal the cards.